 The Astro Subscriber MACE can be configured to operate in a FIPS Approved mode of operation and a Non-FIPS Approved mode of operation.
-Documented below are the configuration settings that are required for the module to be used in a FIPS 140-2 Approved mode of operation at overall Security Level 2.
+Documented below are the configuration settings that are required for the module to be used in a FIPS 140-2 Approved mode of operation at overall Security Level 3.

-At any given time, the FIPS Status service can be used to determine whether the module is operating at overall Security Level 2 or in a non-FIPS Approved mode.
-Status is indicated by the FIPS STATUS RESPONSE message: Non-FIPS Compliance Mode or Level 2 FIPS Approved Mode.
+At any given time, the FIPS Status service can be used to determine whether the module is operating at overall Security Level 3 or in a non-FIPS Approved mode.
+Status is indicated by the FIPS STATUS RESPONSE message: Non-FIPS Compliance Mode or Level 3 FIPS Approved Mode.

-3.1 Configuration Settings for operation at FIPS 140-2 overall Security Level 2
+3.1.
+Configuration Settings for operation at FIPS 140-2 overall Security Level 3

-Documented below are the actions and configuration settings required to enable FIPS 140-2 overall Security Level 2.
+Documented below are the actions and configuration settings required to enable FIPS 140-2 overall Security Level 3.

-- 1. Disable Motorola Data Communication Over The Air Rekeying (MDC OTAR).
+- Disable Motorola Data Communication Over The Air Rekeying (MDC OTAR).
 The Download Configuration Parameters service is used to configure this parameter in the module. - 2.
 Disable Key Loss Key (KLK) generation.
-The Download Configuration Parameters service is used to configure this parameter in the module. - Enable Red Keyfill.
+The Download Configuration Parameters service is used to configure this parameter in the module. - Disable Red Keyfill.
 When Red Keyfill is disabled, the module will not allow keys to be entered in plaintext form; all keys entered into the module must be encrypted.
 The Download Configuration Parameters service is used to configure this parameter in the module. - 4.
 Only Approved and Allowed algorithms installed.
 The module supports the following Approved algorithms: - AES-256 (Cert. #819) -Used for encryption and decryption in the following Approved modes: OFB, ECB, CBC, and 8-bit CFB. - AES-256 GCM (Cert. #1295) Used for symmetric encryption / decryption of Encrypted Integrated Data (EID) - SHA-256 (Cert. #817) used for password hashing for internal password storage and digital signature verification during firmware integrity test and firmware load test - SHA-384 (Cert #2399) - HMAC/SHA-384 (Cert #1796) - RSA-2048 (Cert. #396) used for digital signature verification during firmware integrity test and firmware load test - SP800-90A CTR DRBG (Cert. #505) used for IV and KPK generation - 5.
 The module supports the following Allowed algorithm: - AES MAC (Cert. #819) Used to provide authentication within APCO OTAR.

 AES MAC as used within APCO OTAR has been vendor affirmed and is approved when used for Project 25 APCO OTAR.

 - Maximal length 64-bit LFSR. - Non-deterministic Hardware Random Number Generator - 6.
-Zeroize default security parameters: The Program Update service should be used to ensure all default CSP's are zeroized.
-The Program Update service is invoked in the factory at programming time and can be invoked in the field either by a FLASHPort Upgrade through CPS or a FLASHPort Upgrade with a KVL and PCMCIA card. - 7.
 Infinite UKEK Retention is disabled.
 The Download Configuration Parameters service is used to configure this parameter in the module.

-3.2 Non Approved Mode of Operation
+3.2.
+Non Approved Mode of Operation